laravel/docs/commands.md

 ### Retrieving Input

-While you commnad is executing, you will obviously need to access the values for the arguments and options accepted by your application.
+While you command is executing, you will obviously need to access the values for the arguments and options accepted by your application.
 To do so, you may use the `argument` and `option` methods:

 **Retrieving The Value Of A Command Argument**